archondigital/archondigital.github.io/_posts/2016-01-09-quiapo-nazareno.md

 Construction workers and patrons patiently wait for the Black Nazarene to pass at the Translacion of the 2016 Feast of the Black Nazarene.

+This is my first time to shoot during the [Feast of the Black Nazarene][4].
+You may browse through my other entries from this event [here][4].

 Taken using a [Leica Summicron-M 1:2/35mm ASPH][6] lens at 1/250s f/8 ISO 100.
 [See image on Flickr][1]{:target="_blank"} for EXIF.
 Posted originally on my [Instagram][2]{:target="_blank"}.

 [1]: https://www.flickr.com/photos/archondigital/24202229731/